yyc12345/WhispersAbyss/README.md

 # Whispers Abyss

 First, let we say loudly together: Fuck Valve Gns.
 A simple protocol converter.
 It mainly served for the protocol convertion of [Swung0x48/BallanceMMO](https://github.com/Swung0x48/BallanceMMO).
 Because my project [yyc12345/BallanceStalker](https://code.blumia.cn/yyc12345/BallanceStalker) couldn't use any Valve Gns code due to the shitty C# support of Godot.
 I need convert all Valve Gns message into plain message over a normal TCP connection.
 This is what this peoject do.
+There is an important thing you should be knowing.
+TCP is a reliable protocol, but its performance is pretty bad, especially in a bad network.
+So usually, WhispersAbyss should be run together with the client which want to use WhispersAbyss.
+Then, all connections are over local loop back, and you will get the best performance.
+Due to this feature, if you run WhispersAbyss on a server then connect it from other place, it will cause huge performance loss.

 This project consist of 2 parts.
 WhispersAbyss is the main converter written in C++, and ShadowWalker is a tiny BMMO client written in Python.
 ShadowWalker only implement some basic functions of BMMO protocol, such as login, logout and etc. It is used as a tester for WhispersAbyss and check whether WhispersAbyss can work normally.